tbates/tbates.github.io/_posts/2001-06-20-container-Examples-organized.markdown

 <p style="text-align: center;">This is a gallery of example models.
 To learn about installing umx, or take a basic tutorial, start at the home page.</p>

 *note*: This page expresses the goal for umx's coverage of core copy-and-paste model templates.
-Goal deadline to have it completed by end 2019.
+Goal deadline to have it completed by end 2021.

 ### Basic path-based models in `umx`
 * [umxPath](/advanced/1995/11/20/detailed-umxPath.html)
 * Making [Cholesky-style path connections](/models/twin/1980/06/15/twin-Cholesky.html) with `umxPath`

 ### Exploratory and Confirmatory Factor Analysis
-* Factor analysis with `umxFactanal`
+* ✓ Factor analysis with `umxFactanal`
-* Factor scores with `umxFactanal`
+* ✓ Factor scores with `umxFactanal`
-* Confirmatory Factor Analysis with one or more factors
+* ✓ Confirmatory Factor Analysis with one or more factors with `umxRAM`
-* CFA with ordinal data
+* ✓ CFA with ordinal data (automagically handled with `umxRAM`)
-* Joint ordinal/continuous factor analysis
+* ✓ Joint ordinal/continuous factor analysis  (automagically handled with `umxRAM`)

 ### SEM, indirect effects, mediation analysis
 * Regression with structural equation models